dbabaioff/perl-tutorial/README.md

 A **library** is a just a file of code.
 A module is a collection of related functions and variables that can be used by any program (and has a **package** in it).

-* Put the source code into a file named modulename.pm (pm stands for “Perl module”).
+* Put the source code into a file named modulename.pm (pm stands for ï¿½Perl moduleï¿½).
 * Make the module a package, or namespace, by placing the line of code **package Logger**; at the top of the file.
 * Define variables and function in the file.
 * Have the file return a true value by ending in 1;